dtlaycock/jfrog-github-oidc-example/README.md

 ## Example 1 - Limit by workflow name and/or repository

-The setup for this example is the standard OIDC integration from the jfrog/jfrog-github-oidc-example repository.
+The setup for this example is the standard OIDC integration from the [JFrog OIDC example repo](https://github.com/jfrog/jfrog-github-oidc-example).
 The enforcement is configured in the Identity Mapping within the JFrog platform.
 Adding the following JSON claim:
 ```
 {"repository":"dtlaycock/jfrog-github-oidc-example"}
 ```